Abhinav-Gyawali/xoev/README.md

-# [Your Clothing Brand] Website
+# XOEV Website

-Welcome to the [Your Clothing Brand] official website repository!
+Welcome to the XOEV official website repository!

 ## Overview

-This project is a React-based web application for [Your Clothing Brand].
+This project is a React-based web application for XOEV.
 It includes various features to showcase and manage products, allow user interaction, and facilitate online shopping.

 ## Features

-- **Homepage**: Introduces [Your Clothing Brand] and highlights featured collections.
+- **Homepage**: Introduces XOEV and highlights featured collections.
 - **Product Pages**: Detailed information and images for each product.
 - **Shopping Cart**: Allows users to add products to cart and proceed to checkout.
 - **User Authentication**: Register and login functionality for users.